HomeTripsNepalEverest Experience: Adventure in Comfort

 • Duration:

-After breakfast this morning you transfer to the domestic airport for a 45-minute flight to Lukla.
+After breakfast this morning you transfer to the domestic airport for a 55-minute flight to Lukla in Helicopter.
 Meet the awaiting trek staff and trek to Phakding (approximately 4 kilometres: 3 hours’ walking).
 This starts with a gentle descend beside the left bank of the Dudh Koshi River, with distant views of the peaks of Nupla (5,885 metres) and Kusumkang (6,367 metres).
 Following the left bank of the river you reach Phakding.

 • Meals: Breakfast, Lunch & Dinner